aparaatti/redish/README.md

 [Joy](https://wiki.debian.org/DebianArt/Themes/Joy) theme authored by Adrien Aubourg and used in Debian Wheezy.
 The wallpapers there are licensed as GPLv2 and thus wallpapers in this theme being derivative works are also licensed GPLv2.
-This theme is also licensed GPLv2.
+This theme is licensed GPLv2.

 Author Niko Humalamäki (nikohuma at gmail.com).